lightermanuk/Milestone-project-1/README.md

 https://github.com/lightermanuk/Milestone-project-1.git

 I thought I would do a website on somewhere near my hometown.
 This is becuase I originally decided to do it on flowers, but know very little about flowers.
 Whereas portland I know about and can easily produce subjects for pages.
-Furthermore, it is a very beautiful and photographic location so my webpage would be visually attractive, naturally.
+Furthermore, it is a very beautiful and photographic location so my webpage is naturally visually appealing.

 photos used as follows:
 https://images.historicenglandservices.org.uk/p/106/isle-portland-27844-012-11635868.jpg.webp = isle-portland.jpg